-The decision of the Executive Committee is final and is not subject to further appeal.
+The decision of the Executive Committee is final and is not subject to appeal to the full Board.

-All reports and rulings related to appeals shall be filed in the employee's personnel file unless otherwise authorized in the final written decision of the appeal.
+All reports and rulings related to appeals shall become a permanent part of an employee's personnel file unless otherwise authorized in the final written decision of the appeal.